Communication Style

 Group Properties

 Minimal informal communication with strangers.
-Prefers large social distances, is secretive (especially about personal matters), has difficulty establishing contact with people.
+Prefers large social distances, is secretive especially about personal matters, and has difficulty establishing contact with people.
 Dislikes large noisy events.
-High self-control, capable of hiding anxiety and other emotions.
+Genuinely low emotional reactivity rather than suppressed emotion - calm and indifferent by nature, with high self-control.

 Group Properties

 Deep connection with a small circle of close people.
 Gentle and courteous, especially with strangers.
-Slow speech rich in intonation.
-Sensitive to subtle feelings, aesthetics; sentimental.
-Typically has low self-esteem.
+Sensitive to subtle feelings and aesthetics, sentimental.
+Prone to anxiety, self-doubt, and low self-esteem.
+Typically needs emotional support and validation from close ones.
+Speech is slow and hesitant, reflecting inner uncertainty.